What is Data Warehousing? How it Works, Types, and General Stages

 How Data Warehousing Works?

 Information derived from a data warehouse helps companies to analyze their customers and anticipate the coming trends in the competitive market.
-By having precise information about what their customers want and what they are expecting from a business, it becomes easier to serve them right and achieve an optimum level of customer satisfaction.
+By having precise information about what their customers want and what they are expecting from a business, it becomes easier to serve them right and achieve higher customer satisfaction levels.

-With the right data warehousing platform, you can always think ahead of your competitors when it comes to historical analysis, product development, pricing strategy, forecasting market changes, and customer satisfaction.
+With the right data warehousing platform, you can always think ahead of your competitors regarding historical analysis, product development, pricing strategy, forecasting market changes, and customer satisfaction.
 Investing in an efficient data warehouse will help your business climb to the top of the competition curve.

 Data Warehousing and Data Analytics

 People often get confused between data warehousing and data analytics.
-The two terms are similar, but not the same, and that sums up the entire difference between them.
+These two terms may seem similar but are not the same, which sums up the difference between them.
 Data warehousing is the process of consolidating all the organizational data into one common database.

 On the other hand, data analytics is all about analyzing the raw data and driving conclusions from the information gained.
 The concepts are interrelated but different.
-The process of data analytics begins once the process of data warehousing has taken place.
+The process of data analytics begins once the process of data warehousing is completed.

 General stages of Data Warehouse

 The need for a data warehouse has grown with time.
-Now, every organization, irrespective of its size, wants a data warehouse that can help it get a unified view of all its data.
+Every organization, irrespective of its size, wants a data warehouse that provides a unified view of all its data.
 This is the time when the sophisticated use of a data warehouse began.